 Kate Gamble, BFA, MSPT

-Kate has worked at various healthcare organizations in her almost 30 years as a Physical Therapist, These include the Mayo Clinic in Minnesota, the Woodrow Wilson Rehabilitation Center in Virginia, and Mount Ascutney Hospital in Vermont.
+Kate has worked at various healthcare organizations in her almost 30 years as a Physical Therapist.
+These include the Mayo Clinic in Minnesota, the Woodrow Wilson Rehabilitation Center in Virginia, and Mount Ascutney Hospital in Vermont.
 She was Director of Rehabilitation at Whispering Pines Rehabilitation Center in Florida and Director Of Physical Therapy Services at Longwood Rehabilitation Center in Boston.
 She is a consultant for High Horses Therapeutic Riding.

 Kate’s somatic training includes training in the Feldenkrais Method, Bartenieff Fundamentals, Body Mind Centering,Alexander Technique and Axis Syllabus.
-She is presently working toward a certificate in Somatics at Moving on Center in Berkeley, CA. She trained with the Mark Morris Dance Company/Dance for Parkinson's Disease program.
+She completed a certificate in Somatics at Moving on Center in Berkeley, CA in 2019.
+She trained with the Mark Morris Dance Company/Dance for Parkinson's Disease program.
 Her dance career included producing her own choreography in New York for three years, founding Lighthouse Dance Project in Massachusetts, and the Full Moon Performance Project in Florida.
 She was artistic director of Braided Light Dance Project in Florida where she produced several seasons of sold out concerts and established Jacksonville’s first modern dance company.
-She presently teaches dance at Open Door and also consults for High Horse Therapeutic Riding.
-Her primary focus is creating optimal wellness programming at Open Door.

 Sara Lamie, PT, DPT